Sterilising and Microchipping your Cat

 *Please note this service is not always available during peak periods such as Kitten Season (summer).

-The most obvious reason for sterilising cats is that it eliminates unwanted pregnancies.
-Cat Haven receives thousands of homeless kittens every year simply because owners have not sterilised their cats.
 A female can come on heat as early as four months of age, so it is imperative that you get your cat sterilised as early as possible.

 Additonally, from 1 November 2013 sterilisation of cats six months and older is compulsory.
 Your cat also needs to be microchipped.